List of Nadia: The Secret of Blue Water characters: Gargoyle

 He considers himself an Atlantean, and is not aware that he was created by Atlantean technology and is in fact one of the humans whom he despises.
 He is a cunning and brutal villain who speaks in a soft voice and taps into other people's weaknesses to make them comply with his wishes.
 His face remains behind the mask he wears until the final episode (and even then, his face is only briefly shown before he dies, disintegrating to salt).

 His name, like Nemo and Electra, is taken from Latin and Greek mythology.
-In the first Italian dub, he's called Argo.
+In the first Italian dub, he is called Argo.